History of feminism: Betty Friedan, The Feminine Mystique, and Women's Liberation

 This time was marked by increased female enrolment in higher education, the establishment of academic women's studies courses and departments, and feminist ideology in other related fields, such as politics, sociology, history, and literature.
 This academic shift in interests questioned the status quo, and its standards and authority.

 The rise of the Women's Liberation movement revealed "multiple feminisms", or different underlying feminist lenses, due to the diverse origins from which groups had coalesced and intersected, and the complexity and contentiousness of the issues involved. bell hooks is noted as a prominent critic of the movement for its lack of voice given to the most oppressed women, its lack of emphasis on the inequalities of race and class, and its distance from the issues that divide women.
-Helen Reddy's "I Am Woman", John Lennon's "Woman is the Nigger of the World" and Yoko Ono's "Josei Joui Banzai" were 70s feminist songs.
+Helen Reddy's "I Am Woman", John Lennon's "Woman Is the Nigger of the World" and Yoko Ono's "Josei Joui Banzai" were 70s feminist songs.
 Feminist's wrong protest against rock music movement was started in Los Angeles, where Women Against Violence Against Women was founded in 1976; they campaigned against the Rolling Stones' 1976 album Black and Blue.

 Feminist writing

 The publication of Betty Friedan's The Feminine Mystique has been credited with beginning the so-called "second wave" of feminist activism, during which time feminist writers furthered conversations about women's political and sexual concerns.
 Examples include Gloria Steinem's Ms. magazine and Kate Millett's Sexual Politics.
-Millett's bleak survey of male writers, their attitudes and biases, to demonstrate that sex is politics, and politics is power imbalance in relationships.
-Shulamith Firestone's The Dialectic of Sex described a feminist revolution based in Marxism, referenced as the "sex war."
+Millett's survey of male writers, their attitudes and biases, demonstrates that sex is politics, and politics is power imbalance in relationships.
+Shulamith Firestone's The Dialectic of Sex described a feminist revolution based in Marxism, referenced as the "sex war".
 Considering the debates over patriarchy, she claimed that male domination dated to "back beyond recorded history to the animal kingdom itself."

+Beginning in 1968, second-wave feminists began founding feminist and lesbian periodicals so they could publish, read, and discuss women's writings.
+The women in print movement (WIP) established autonomous communications networks of women writers, publishers, printers, and booksellers.
+Some feminist presses in the 1970s and 1980s, such as Daughters, Inc., chose not to work with men or sell to non-feminist bookstores because they wanted to focus on establishing a women's culture separate from men.
+The Women in Print Conference, founded by lesbian feminist June Arnold, brought together feminists and lesbians in the WIP movement.

+Although most WIP scholarship focuses on the United States and United Kingdom, there were also feminist publications and women's presses in Australia, France, Canada, South Africa, Germany, the Netherlands, Ireland, New Zealand, and India.